NewFrontDoor/newfrontdoor.org/src/js/content/featured/third.md

   </div>
 </section>
 <section>
   <p>Although we think this ecosystem is fantastic, and we've selected our tools on the basis of our years of experience, your needs may vary.
-If you're already have some solutions sorted, no problem!
+If you already have some solutions sorted, no problem!
 We'll work with you as best as we can to ensure you're being as effective as possible.</p>
 </section>